Gael-bgd/Mathematics-projects/README.md

 # Mathematics-projects (french version below)

-I studied different projects in mathematics during my undergraduate degree at the University of Paris Descartes 5.
+I studied different projects in mathematics during my undergraduate degree at the University in Paris.
 These projects were managed by researchers who helped me and my team to do our research.

 Here are instructions and explanations about both of my 2 projects.